linkeddatalayouts/linkeddatalayouts.github.io/index.md

 * the semantic description of the structural layout of arbitrary native application formats, and
 * the declarative mapping of user-defined content fragments of native application data to RDF.

-Our [reference implementation](https://github.com/linkeddatalayouts/interpreter) allows for executing a mapping definition given a native application file and its layout specification.
+Our [reference implementation](https://github.com/linkeddatalayouts/interpreter) allows for executing a `lidl:Mapping` definition given a native application file and its `lidl:Layout` specification.